 - All trees to consist of heavy standard trees planted in pits at the base of hedgerows, with depth of 500mm and width of 600mm.
-The base of each pit to be broken up to 150mm with all topsoil thoroughly broken up from the carefully excavated material, and any soil additives and/or ameliorants added in accordance with best - soil additives and/or ameliorants added in accordance with best practice, prior to backfilling.
-Trees shall be secured in position using round timber stakes (top diameter of 50-75 mm), peeled of bark, straight in length and free of snags, pests and diseases, with adjustable 25mm tree ties, made of black PVC or reinforced rubber - Stakes for all trees shall be firmly driven and positioned into the tree planting pit before planting to a minimum depth of 300 mm below the bottom of the pit. - The stake shall be positioned off centre on the prevailing windward side of the tree as near to the tree as possible but shall not interfere with the
+The base of each pit to be broken up to 150mm with all topsoil thoroughly broken up from the carefully excavated material, and any soil additives and/or ameliorants added in accordance with best practice - additives and/or ameliorants added in accordance with best practice, prior to backfilling.
+Trees shall be secured in position using round timber stakes (top diameter of 50-75 mm), peeled of bark, straight in length and free of snags, pests and diseases, with adjustable 25mm tree ties, made of black PVC or reinforced rubber - Stakes for all trees shall be firmly driven and positioned into the tree planting pit before planting to a minimum depth of 300 mm below the bottom of the pit. - The stake shall be positioned off centre on the prevailing windward side of the tree as near to the tree as possible but shall not interfere with the free movement of the branches and shall cause no rubbing.